pzelnip/dotfiles/README.md

 My 2nd editor of choice, LOL: <https://www.sublimetext.com/>

-As well, I add the following keymappings:
+As well, I add the following keymappings (open "keybindings" in the command pallette):

 ```javascript
 [